-Analyses of pressure and 10-m surface winds in NRH1 were performed to assess the TCDC’s relevance to TC intensity and structure forecasts and possible mechanisms for its formation.
-Surface pressure exhibits a semidiurnal signal (i.e. two daily maxima and minima) that is more easily detected with increasing radius from the storm.
-These fluctuations are likely related to the semidiurnal tide and are seen as ~1-2 hPa pressure oscillations that occur every ~5-7 hr (Figs. 4.16 and 4.17).
-Throughout the period of study, pressure is on an overall downward trend (i.e. the storm is intensifying), but this background signal of intensity change also includes the higher frequency semidiurnal tide signal.
-This makes it difficult to extract an obvious TCDC signal, particularly at radii ≥150 km.
-At all radii (and particularly at R=150 and 300 km), there does appear to be a tendency for relative minima in pressure in the early morning and again in the late afternoon to early evening and relative maxima in the late morning and again in the late evening local time (Fig. 4.17).
-Analyses of upper-level pressure (e.g. 150-300 hPa, not shown) showed similar trends to the analyses of surface pressure.
-The lack of diurnal surface or upper-level pressure signals in the NRH1 do not support the hypothesized TCDC mechanism discussed in Chapter 3: cloud-cloud-free differential heating mechanism (section 3.6.3) and will be summarized in section 4.6.

-Surface winds show a clear diurnal signal at radii ranging from ≥50 km (Figs. 4.18 and 4.19).
+Analyses of 10-m surface winds in NRH1 were performed to assess the TCDC’s relevance to TC intensity and structure forecasts.
+Surface winds show a clear diurnal signal at radii ranging from ≥50 km (Figs. 16 and 17).
 In the inner 200 km of the storm, surface winds tend to peak from the late evening to early morning hours and ebb from the afternoon to late evening.
 These wind speed oscillations range from ~0.5-2.5 m s-1 and tend to be larger with increasing radii.
-Although the radial and tangential components of the surface wind both exhibit diurnal fluctuations, radial wind has particularly pronounced signals (Fig. 4.18), suggesting that the diurnal fluctuations of surface wind speed shown in Fig. 4.19 are largely attributable to ebbs and flows in radial winds at the surface.
+Although the radial and tangential components of the surface wind both exhibit diurnal fluctuations, radial wind has particularly pronounced signals (Fig. 16), suggesting that the diurnal fluctuations of surface wind speed shown in Fig. 17 are largely attributable to ebbs and flows in radial winds at the surface.
 These diurnal fluctuations appear to be most pronounced at R~150-350 km where diurnal oscillations in the magnitude of radial inflow are as high as 4-6 m s-1.
 The tendency for surface wind diurnal oscillations to be more pronounced at larger radii has implications for TC structure (e.g. significant wind radii).
 This is particularly so for the radii of 34 and 50 kt winds, which in the North Atlantic, average ~155 and 85 km respectively (Demuth et al 2006).

-The analyses of surface pressure in the NRH1 shows a clear signal of the semidiurnal tide that makes it difficult to discern any clear TCDC signals in these fields.
-However, analyses of 10-m surface winds show a strong diurnal signal with periods of stronger winds and more vigorous low-level inflow in the early morning hours that are interspersed with periods of weaker winds and reduced lower level inflow from the mid morning to early afternoon.
+Analyses of 10-m surface winds show a strong diurnal signal with periods of stronger winds and more vigorous low-level inflow in the early morning hours that are interspersed with periods of weaker winds and reduced lower level inflow from the mid morning to early afternoon.
 These trends in surface wind suggest potential links between the TCDC and TC intensity and structure.

-ii.
 Radial Wind (Near Surface to Upper-Level)